-Email marketing is a powerful tool, and it’s incredibly widespread — in fact, 81% of B2B marketers say their most used form of content marketing is email newsletters.
+Email marketing is a powerful tool, and it’s incredibly widespread — in fact, 81% of B2B marketers say their most used form of content marketing is email newsletters. - According to Hubspot.

 However, creating email marketing campaigns can be a time-consuming and difficult process, especially when targeting multiple customer segments with similar marketing messages.

 While many marketing campaigns will have marketing message templates of various sorts, email marketing campaigns especially can benefit from a template, in five different ways (at least!).

 When people ask us how to make a marketing email template, we often redirect them to the why — why should you make an email marketing template in the first place?

 While personalization is always good, it takes time - time that might be better spent on other marketing efforts, or time that you simply don’t have.
 If you’re just marketing to an entire list, then you can get away with a single, personalized email.

 An email marketing template does just that.
 You create a marketing email template that allows you to plug in different marketing messages for different segments of your email list.

 For example, if you’re a roofing company, and you sell roofs to both homeowners and businesses, you’re going to have different marketing messages for different types of homeowners and different businesses.